user-tax-dev/incubator-kvrocks/README.md

 $ docker run -it -p 6666:6666 kvrocks/kvrocks
 ```

-When use docker, some configure, such as : port, masterauth password, log directory, can be set by environment variables ( see [docker/run.sh](./docker/run.sh) for details ) .
+When use docker, some configure, such as : port,  password, log directory, can be set by environment variables ( see [docker/run.sh](./docker/run.sh) for details ) .

 For example , in your `docker-compose.yml` , you can write :